 3 • Quality Control

 In every company there’s a constant battle between production and quality control.
 Production wants to ship product and Quality Control only wants to ship good product.
 Some companies downplay the role of quality control to keep their output steady.
-This is a short sighted business strategy.
+This will keep production flowing, but it’s a short sighted business strategy.

-The best companies integrate quality control into their entire operation.
-When a quality problem is detected, everyone stops and immediately focuses their attention on the problem and devising a solution.
+The best companies value quality control and integrate it into their entire operation.
+Quality problems cause everyone to stop and immediately focus on the problem and devising a solution.
 This forced collective problem solving under time pressure helps the entire company become better and more efficient.

-The best companies understand that ignoring quality problems and shipping product with known problems is bad for business.
-Customers will eventually discover your problems and each discovery turns the best case scenario into a bad or worst case scenario.
-Each discovered problem creates a lose-lose scenario.
+The best companies understand quality and only want to ship good product.
+That’s what the best customers expect.
+Shipping product with poor quality is bad for business.
+Every shipped product with poor quality turns the best case scenario into a bad or worst case scenario.
+Every problem creates a lose-lose scenario.

-- BEST – Customers compliment your company and quality products, and your reputation builds.
+- BEST – Customers compliment your company and quality, and your reputation builds.

 - BAD – Customers tell you about your problems, and you fix them to save your reputation.

-- WORST – Customers don’t tell you about your problems, they just go away.
+- WORST – Customers don’t say anything, they just go away.